the-technat/dotfiles/README.md

 linux-based systems you either have to ignore these things or configure them manually if needed.
 In cases where you use ssh into a box this won't apply of course.

+Note that the config for ghostty is placed in the proper directory.
+If you wish to use ghostty on linu too, you can simply install it.

 ## ZSH

 I use zsh on all my systems for concistency.
 There are three important files: